What it does: Makes technology

 Honeywell is now organised into four business units.
 These are: Honeywell Aerospace; Home and Building Technologies (HBT); Safety and Productivity Solutions (SPS) and Honeywell Performance Materials and Technologies.
 Honeywell has long been one of the largest and best-known tech businesses in the world.
 It’s a Fortune 100 company and had revenues of US$39 billion in 2016.

 Like most US companies, Honeywell is an Equal Opportunity Employer.
 In practice, this means job applicants are evaluated without reference to their “age, race, creed, colour, national origin, ancestry, marital status, affectional or sexual orientation, gender identity or expression, disability, nationality, sex, religion, or veteran status”.
-The company has a diverse board of directors and a Women’s Council “to drive projects that focus on development and retention of female leaders”.
-Honeywell Australia also has a focus on Aboriginal and Torres Strait Islander recruitment and supplier engagement.
+The company has a diverse board of directors and a Women’s Council “to drive projects that focus on the development and retention of female leaders”.

 In recent years Honeywell has not made political contributions to political parties or individual politicians.
 It does, however, support policies that encourage “safety, security, energy efficiency and clean energy generation”.
 Nearly half of the company’s revenue is linked to helping facilitate energy efficiency.